 |

-The Library of Congress has four manuscript copies, all in secretarial hands, of the final Emancipation Proclamation.
-Lincoln is thought to have given copies to each of his cabinet members.
-One manuscript has William Seward’s changes; one is believed to have Edward Bates’s changes; one has changes by an unknown individual; and one has no changes (the latter may have been the copies of Chase and Blair).
-An unsigned draft, in a secretarial hand, sold at Christie’s a few years ago, and could be one of the other cabinet members.
+Four manuscript copies, all in secretarial hands.
+One has William Seward’s changes; one is believed to have Edward Bates’s changes; one has changes by an unknown individual; and one has no changes (the latter two may have been the copies of Chase and Blair).

 The only other Lincoln-Signed copies of the Emancipation Proclamation are the privately designed “California printing” features a large flag at the top, but the text of the Proclamation is far from complete.
 Three were reportedly signed.
 We can locate two, one in the Gilder Lehrman Collection at New-York Historical Society, and one owned by Louise Taper for eventual donation to the Abraham Lincoln Presidential Library.